School-of-Code-HQ/hackathon_react-typescript-weather-app/README.md

 ## Challenge

-Build a weather checker app using TypeScript and React that satisfies the requirements below.
+Build a weather checker app using TypeScript and React that satisfies all of the requirements below.

 ## Core Requirements